adithyasunil26/GSoC-21-Project-Report/README.md

 I would like to thank my mentors Dan Petrisko, Prof. Michael B. Taylor and Olof Kindgren for all their guidance and support.
 Without them this project would not have progressed as far as it has now.
 They have always been providing valuable feedbacks and suggestions based on which I shaped my work.

-I am also grateful to [The Free and Open Source Silicon Foundation (FOSSi)](https://www.fossi-foundation.org/) community memebers for their support throughtout the project.
+I am also grateful to [The Free and Open Source Silicon Foundation (FOSSi)](https://www.fossi-foundation.org/) community members for their support throughtout the project.
 I also thank Google for giving me this opportunity to work on this project through the [Google Summer of Code](https://summerofcode.withgoogle.com/) program.